Here are some frequently asked questions about Piezography.

 What operating systems does PiezoDN support?

-Currently PiezoDN works on both OS X and Windows (*beta release on Windows).
+Currently PiezoDN works on both OS X and Windows.
 Both OS X and Windows versions will print “linear” just like Piezography.
 Windows does not allow printing with ICC profiles.
 The OS X version of PiezoDN gives you two choices: printing a linear print (slightly lighter than the monitor) or combining with an ICC profile to match the print to the monitor.

 Will I be able to make Piezography paper prints with my PiezoDN system or just negatives?